Olympus E-M5 vs Panasonic LX100 II

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

-While the two cameras under review share the same sensor size, the LX100 II offers a slightly higher resolution of 16.8 megapixels, compared with 15.9 MP of the E-M5.
-This megapixels advantage translates into a 3 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the LX100 II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.66μm versus 3.76μm for the E-M5).
-However, it should be noted that the LX100 II is much more recent (by 6 years and 6 months) than the E-M5, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+Despite having a smaller sensor, the LX100 II offers a slightly higher resolution of 16.8 megapixels, compared with 15.9 MP of the E-M5.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.32μm versus 3.76μm for the E-M5).
+However, it should be noted that the LX100 II is much more recent (by 6 years and 6 months) than the E-M5, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the LX100 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Olympus OM-D E-M5 has a native sensitivity range from ISO 200 to ISO 25600.
 The corresponding ISO settings for the Panasonic Lumix DC-LX100 II are ISO 200 to ISO 25600, with the possibility to increase the ISO range to 100-25600.